erokhins/KotlinResolutionAlgorithm/README.md

     Pair('e', mapOf())
 )
 ```
-For this case we can detect, what `Pair('a', mapOf())` and `Pair('b', mapOf())` similar.
+For this case we can detect that `Pair('a', mapOf())` and `Pair('b', mapOf())` similar.
-Or more precisely, constraint system for both this call are equals, and we can add only one of then to constrain system for `listOf`.
+Or more precisely, constraint systems for both these calls are equal, and we can add only one of them to constraint system for `listOf`.

 About equals (and hashcode) for constraint system.
-For each constrain system we can rename type variables with special way.
+For each constraint system we can rename type variables using special way.
 Example: `foo<T1, T2>(bar<T3, T4>(bas<T5>()), bal<T6>())`.
 After that we can collect original constraints with new names for type variables, and concat all constraints to string.
-If two these string are equals then constraints system are equals.
+If these two strings are equal then constraint systems are equal.